For Martin Luther King, faith in action

 Not that he was militant or even aware,

-But he could still whisper amid the choruses and slapstick:
+But he could still whisper amid the choruses and laughter:

-but that was just how he felt in the enormous chamber
+but that was just how he felt in the hollow chamber

 as the curtain fell and the paternal applause rose,

 as the midget cast strolled sheepishly out to soak up the praise.

 expecting the director to walk onto the stage

 to raise her hand above her head,